lilnoun1112/theworks/src/blog/2024-07-11-a-taxonomy-of-sound-induced-faraday-wave-phenomena3.md

 ---
-title: A Taxonomy of Sound-Induced Faraday Wave Phenomena
+title: 3A Taxonomy of Sound-Induced Faraday Wave Phenomena
-tags: ["post", "featured"]
+tags: Post
+featured: true
 preview: Nonlinear standing waves known as Faraday waves are formed in vibrating liquids enclosed by a container.
 image: /img/sphere-2-1-.jpg